amesperdues/store/README.md

   Gatsby Shopify starter
 </h1>

+To be further edited by the organization Âmes Perdues

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d374a159-9ee3-4b02-91a3-ee3053990fcb/deploy-status)](https://app.netlify.com/sites/gatsby-shopify-starter/deploys)

 Kick off your next eCommerce experience with this Gatsby starter.
 It is based on the default Gatsby starter to be easily modifiable.
 [Demo](https://gatsby-shopify-starter.netlify.com)